lobbywatch/lobbywatch/drupal/lobbywatch/lobbywatch_data/data_interface_description.md

 The fields ending with `*_unix` contain the date in the UNIX date format, seconds since 01.01.1970.

+#### erfasst

+If `erfasst` is `false` means the Parlamentarier, is not entered.
+This field is set to `false`, if it is known, that the Parlamentarier will not be available anymore for the parliament in the next election.
+The value `erfasst` is only fully reliable if the `freigabe_datum` is set.

 ### Special Queries

 Special queries (see <a href="#filtering">filtering</a> below):